 I found myself in such a place in November of this year.
 It was Chiang Mai in Northern Thailand, and it was the festival of Yi Peng Floating Lanterns, one of the two festivals in Thailand.

 It was magical!
-As the moon comes to its fullest point in November of every year, the residents of Chiang Mai build their best floats and release lanterns into the air to rid the city of troubles and curses.
+As the moon reaches its most entire point in November of every year, the residents of Chiang Mai build their best floats and release lanterns into the air to rid the city of troubles and curses.

 For me, this festival was a once-in-a-lifetime trip.
-I had never dreamed that I would ever make it to see this fantastic festival, but I found myself on the bank of the Mae Ping River and realized my dream had come true.
+I had never dreamed that I would ever see this fantastic festival, but I found myself on the bank of the Mae Ping River and realized my dream had come true.

 Yi Peng Floating Lantern Festival Travel Tips